timbroderick/Rdice/README.md

 ## How to install the package.

-In order to install the package make use of `devtools` and run `install_github("gennaro-tedesco/Rdice")`.
+The package is available on CRAN and the current released version is `1.0.0`.

 ## What does the package do?

+The package contains a collection of functions to simulate dice rolls and the like.
+In particular, experiments and exercises can be performed looking at combinations and permutations of values in dice rolls and coin flips, together with the corresponding frequencies of occurrences.
+When applying each function, the user has to input the number of times (rolls, flips) to toss the dice.
+Moreover, the package provides functions to generate non-transitive sets of dice (like Efron's) and to check whether a given set of dice is non-transitive with given probability.

-There is great documentation and vignette provided: check them out!
+* There is great documentation and vignette provided: check them out!